Wizards Beyond Waverly Place: Release

 The trailer for Wizards Beyond Waverly Place amassed 69 million viewers in 10 days across all social media platforms.
 It became Disney Channel's most-watched trailer for a comedy series of all time.
 The series premiered on October 29, 2024, on Disney Channel.
 The first nine episodes became available to stream on Disney+ the following day, with episodes 3–9 being released prior to their televised premieres.
 Episodes 10–21 were released on Disney+ on February 28, 2025, with episode 21 being released prior to its televised premiere.
-The second season premiered on September 12, 2025 on Disney Channel, with two episodes.
+The second season premiered on September 12, 2025, on Disney Channel, with two episodes.
 All episodes of the second season were released on Disney+ in the U.S. and select international markets on October 8, with episodes 7–10 being released prior to their televised premieres.
+The third and final season premiered on August 4, 2026, on Disney Channel and the following day on Disney+.